 The application window for the Rashi Fein Internship in Health Policy has closed.
-Applicants will be notified by late February or early March.
+Applications for the 2022 program will open in early fall 2021.

 In establishing the Rashi Fein Internship in Health Policy, the National Academy of Social Insurance recognizes and honors his long, productive career and his substantial accomplishments.
 Professor Fein was a prominent participant in the effort to bring about a fair and equitable program of universal national health insurance for all Americans.
 He played a significant role in the development of the Medicare and Medicaid programs and was unquestionably a lifelong advocate for the social insurance model.

 The scope of the Fein Internship reflects Professor Fein’s concept of health policy as an expansive field of interest, study, and endeavor that encompasses the work of agencies, organizations, and individuals in the public, private/non-profit, and academic sectors of society.
 In each sector, the health policy process brings to bear a wide variety of disciplines and analytic methods on a broad array of issues and concerns relevant to the health and well-being of the public.

 Support the Rashi Fein Internship in Health Policy